 Local Treatments (Other than Surgery) for Penile Cancer

 Some very early penile cancers, especially carcinoma in situ (CIS, where the cancer is only in the top layers of the skin) can be treated with techniques other than surgery.
-Examples include radiation therapy (described in another section), laser ablation, cryotherapy, and applying drugs directly to the skin of penis (called topical therapy).
+Examples include radiation therapy (described in Radiation Therapy for Penile Cancer), laser ablation, cryotherapy, and applying drugs directly to the skin of penis (called topical therapy).

 In this approach, the doctor uses a beam of laser light to destroy (ablate) cancer cells.
 This can be useful for squamous cell carcinoma in situ (CIS) and for very thin or shallow basal cell carcinomas.